mozilla/doorman/README.md

     effect: allow
 ```

+Use `effect: deny` to deny explicitly.

+Otherwise, requests that don't match any rule are denied.

 ### Conditions

 The conditions are **optional** and are used to match field values from the requested context.